-Research Papers and DemoGraphics must focus primarily on Australian population issues.
+Research Papers, DemoGraphics, and Commentaries must focus primarily on Australian population issues.
 Introductory Guides should be of relevance to Australian population researchers and practitioners and incorporate Australian data examples where relevant.

 Research Papers and DemoGraphics should make an original contribution to Australian population studies.
 Submissions should not have been previously published elsewhere, either in a journal or conference proceedings, or be submitted for publication elsewhere whilst under consideration by this journal.

 All submissions must be written in high quality English.
 Use Australia/UK spelling.